winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 ### pinning

 The `pinned` property is used to mark a created resource as "pinned" in the resource tree.
-This is an inherent public property of all resources.
-This means that the user does not intend for the resource to be deleted or moved.
+This api is available on the a resource's Node (`nodeof(this).pinned`).
+This is an inherent public property of all resource nods.
+Setting this means that the user does not intend for the resource to be deleted or moved.
 Pinning is deep, meaning that pinning a parent inherently pins all of its children.

 This information will be available to the target platform/app which can choose what to do with this information.
 For example, the sim target can simply ignore this while the terraform target can manage a pinfile to inform the user when this changes between compilation and allow them to resolve any renames.